 Chapter 1: A Statement of Principles

 Vanderbilt University is dedicated to advancing knowledge and ideas, both of which may contain inherently value-laden components.
 In pursuit of this goal, Vanderbilt is committed to providing an environment for open inquiry and the vigorous exploration and free expression of ideas.
 Academic freedom for faculty extends from the university campus (e.g., classrooms, lecture halls, clubs, etc.) to outside its boundaries.
 As informed citizens and experts in their academic specialties who can speak with accuracy and authority, faculty are often encouraged to express ideas and opinions in the public domain.
 This activity, which is recognized as an important component of academic endeavor, occurs through a variety of venues not limited to formal publications.
+When engaging in such communication it is customary and permitted for faculty to note their affiliation with Vanderbilt, but faculty should clarify that they do not speak on behalf of the university if they could be reasonably seen as doing so.
 Vanderbilt encourages intellectual inquiry, discovery, and exchange of information, and, therefore, fully recognizes and protects freedom of exploration, thought, and expression for its faculty in all these activities.

 Vanderbilt strives to promote a diverse community, and the views and ideas of its members will inevitably conflict.
 As an institution committed to the advancement of knowledge, and as a training ground for the intellectual, social, and ethical leaders of the future, the university is the arena where difficult conversations and seemingly heretical thoughts deserve exploration and protection.
 It is contrary to the principles of the university to limit the freedom of expression of individuals or to protect individuals from the messages of others which may be deemed disagreeable or possibly even offensive.